-Western Balkan: Air pollution limits breached for the second year in a row24.
-June 2020. / SEE Energy News
+Western Balkan: Air pollution limits breached for the second year in a row, SEE Energy News

 For the second year in a row, Western Balkan’s coal- fired power plants breach pollution limits by 6 times.